hputnam/Acclim_Dynamics/HoloInt-Results-package.md

 Methods
 Manuscript going out for review on 3 methods to examine methylation in Mcap and Pact under ambient conditions. https://github.com/hputnam/Meth_Compare

-Timeseries of Methylation
-All samples have DNA extracted.
-We are starting with WGBS from 60 P. acuta (smaller genome) at the same timepoints initially done for metabolomics.
-We expect to submit these in Feb and have data in March.